bhushanwho/smql/README.md

 ### shortcomings

-- no persistence - All messages lost on server restart
+- no persistence - all messages lost on server restart
 - no TTL - Messages remain until explicitly deleted
-- no dead letter queue - Retry count increments but messages retry indefinitely
+- no dead letter queue - retry count increments but messages retry indefinitely
-- single node only - No clustering or replication

 ## operations || api reference